-All applications for the 2017 Fellowship must be in electronic format (Microsoft Word format preferred) and must include the following documents: (1) an abstract or an introduction to the proposed article; (2) a detailed outline for the proposed article; (3) a writing sample; (4) curriculum vitae; and (5) a list of publications.
-All submissions must be sent by e-mail to firstname.lastname@example.org with a cc to email@example.com.
+All applications for the 2020 Fellowship must be in electronic format (Microsoft Word format preferred) and must include the following documents: (1) an abstract or an introduction to the proposed article; (2) a detailed outline for the proposed article; (3) a writing sample; (4) curriculum vitae; and (5) a list of publications.
+All submissions must be sent by e-mail to email@example.com, with a cc to Hon.
+Edward J. Schoenbaum, Fellowship Committee Chair, at firstname.lastname@example.org.

 IMPORTANT NOTICE: Prior Fellowship winners, current members of the Fellowship Committee, current members of the NAALJ Journal Board of Advisors, and current members and officers of the NAALJ Board MAY NOT APPLY for the Fellowship.